Updated May 15, 2023

 Introduction to MySQL Boolean

 There is none of the built-in datatype present in MySQL for boolean values.
-However, MySQL provides us with TINYINT data type which can store values of integers with small values.
-We can declare the data type of the column whose behavior is like boolean with TINYINT(1) datatype.
-That will function in the same way as boolean.
-The 0(zero) is considered as the FALSE value while all other non-zero values are considered as 1 in MySQL.
-There are keywords present in MySQL like BOOLEAN or BOOL that are internally treated in the same manner as TINYINT(1).
-In this article, we will learn about the available data types in MySQL that can be used to store boolean values and further learn how we can use boolean values in tables with the help of examples.
+However, MySQL provides us with the TINYINT data type, which can store values of integers with small values.
+We can declare the column’s data type whose behavior is like boolean with TINYINT(1) data type.
+That will function in the same way as a boolean.
+The 0(zero) is the FALSE value, while all other non-zero values are 1 in MySQL.
+MySQL provides keywords such as BOOLEAN or BOOL, which are internally treated in the same manner as TINYINT(1).
+In this article, we will explore the available data types in MySQL that can be utilized to store boolean values.
+We will also demonstrate the usage of boolean values in tables through examples.

 How to Declare & Store Boolean Values in MySQL?

-We can specify the datatype of the column that might store the boolean value as BOOLEAN, BOOL, or TINYINT(1).
-All of these behave in the same manner and are synonyms of each other.
-The FALSE value is evaluated as 0 and stored as 0 in the column declared with the data type of any of the above three mentioned databases.
-All other values such as TRUE or any other non-zero value will be considered and stored as 1 in that column for that record.
-Let us fire one simple command in MySQL.
+We can specify the column’s datatype that might store the boolean value as BOOLEAN, BOOL, or TINYINT(1).
+All of these behave similarly and are synonyms of each other.
+The column declared with the data type of any of the mentioned databases evaluates the FALSE value as 0 and stores it as 0.
+On the other hand, the column considers and stores all other values, including TRUE or any non-zero value, as 1 for the respective record.
+Let us fire a straightforward command in MySQL.

 SELECT TRUE, FALSE;

-Hence, we can conclude that MySQL considers true as 1 and false as 0.
+Hence, we can conclude that MySQL considers true as one and false as 0.
 Note that true and false are treated the same irrespective of the case in which they are used.

 Example to Implement of MySQL Boolean

-1. Let us create one table named marathon_players that will store the details of the persons participated in the marathon and have columns that will store boolean values in it such as healthChecked and runCompleted.
-We will declare the datatype of healthChecked column as BOOLEAN and runCompleted as BOOL and check the results of the created table.
-For the table creation, we will make the use of the following CREATE TABLE query.
+1. Let us create one table named marathon_players that will store the participants’ details in the marathon and have columns that will store boolean values in it, such as healthChecked and runCompleted.
+We will declare the data type of the healthChecked column as BOOLEAN and runCompleted as BOOL and check the results of the created table.
+For the table creation, we will use the following CREATE TABLE query.

-Now, let us simply describe the created table by using the following query statement:
+Now, let us describe the created table by using the following query statement:

 Executing the above query gives the following output